david-gamba/Czech-Working-Days/README.md

 ### get_workdays()

-This function calculates the number of workdays in a given year, taking into account optional parameters for including or excluding weekend days and holidays.
+This function calculates the number of workdays in a given year, taking into account optional parameters for including or excluding weekend days and holidays

-Raises exception if year entered is 2000 and earlier.
+Raises exception if year entered is 2000 and earlier

 #### Example

 Calling function `get_workdays()` with argument `include_holidays=True` and with argument `include_sunday` will return sorted list of `datetime.date(YYYY/MM//DD)` workdays

 Notice that 2023/1/1 was a Sunday and Holiday and it is in the output.
-If one of those arguments were False, it would not appear.
+If one of those arguments were False, it would not appear

 ```Python
 >>> from czech_workdays_holidays import get_workdays